lwang89/padcpy/README.md

 Optional manual override as above.

-TO DO
-	And the auxiliary display changes to the scratchpad you just saved into? (which is usually the one that corresponds to your current brain state, unless you used the pulldown override)

-	And we should provide some manual control for choosing the currently selected [peripheral] window, so you can override the guess that our brain state makes

-	You press a button to bookmark something, but we also record the amount of interest you had in it.
+If same URL was previously saved in the current pad, we do nothing.

+### "Viewing" widget:

+Indicates which pad is currently being viewed and will currently be used for saving, in case the user's brain state has changed but the user hasn't pressed the "View" button lately.

+This is irrelevant in Continuous View mode.

+### Override radio buttons:

+Allows user to choose a different pad for the next View or Save command.

+Once chosen, it remains until the next command, then it is canceled.
+(Or choose "None" to cancel it)

+Does not apply to a View or Save command if in View continously or Save continuously mode respectively.

 ### Other plans:

+The bookmarks could also be marked with a separate orthogonal dimension giving interest or arousal at the time you bookmarked it (placeholder is implemented, could use bar graph display, like what padpy uses for distance, to display interest).

+Show all the pads, but prioritize based on brain state, so that if we guess wrong it's not terrible.
+That is, the system just makes one or another scratchpad more prominent but the others are still tucked away but available.
+And new inputs go to the more prominent one, rather like the currently selected window in a GUI.
+Input goes to the currently selected window, the system switches to make different "windows" become currently selected, based on brain state.
+Note that "currently selected" just means it's the featured side window, we're not messing with the main browser window.

 Maybe the choice of pads is based on spatial vs. verbal or some other category like that.

-The bookmarks could also be marked with a separate orthogonal dimension giving interest or arousal (placeholder is implemented, could use the bar graph that padpy uses for distance to display interest).

-Maybe we use context and other information as well as brain state to choose among several bookmarks or group or configurations, thinking again back to activity-based window managers as an analogy
+Maybe we use context and other information as well as brain state to choose among several bookmarks or groups or configurations, analogous to activity-based window managers.

 Could associate some explicit index terms with the lists, like maybe 5: